Vyral/base-template/_posts/2021-07-09-lending-programs-part-3-va-loans.md

 First, there’s no longer a loan limit on VA loans, allowing veterans to purchase a home of any price as long as they qualify based on debt-to-income ratios.

-Second, it’s a misconception to think that you’re only able to have one VA loan at a time—you can have multiples.
+Second, it’s a misconception to think that you’re only able to have one VA loan at a time—you can have multiple.
 However, when you have more than one loan, loan limits do come into play.

 If you have any questions about today’s topic, don’t hesitate to reach out to us.
 In the meantime, keep an eye on our blog for part three of our lending program video series.